cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/Gateway/2020-07-18-Gateway-NAT.md

 1. Used to <font color=red> enable private subnet instances to access the Internet </font>
    - be a route from a private subnet to the NAT instance for it to work.
    - setup
-     - NAT instance must live on a <font color=blue> single public subnet with a route to an Internet Gateway </font>
+     - NAT instance must live on a <font color=LightSlateBlue> single public subnet with a route to an Internet Gateway </font>
-     - Private instances in private subnets must <font color=blue> have a route to the NAT instance </font>
+     - Private instances in private subnets must <font color=LightSlateBlue> have a route to the NAT instance </font>
        - usually the default route destination of 0.0.0.0/0.
    - use as a <font color=red> bastion (jump) host </font>
 2. Can <font color=red> monitor traffic metrics </font>
 3. <font color=red> disable the source/destination check on the instance </font>
 4. NAT instances need to be assigned to security groups.
    - Security groups for NAT instances must allow
-     - <font color=blue> HTTP/HTTPS inbound from the private subnet </font>
+     - <font color=LightSlateBlue> HTTP/HTTPS inbound from the private subnet </font>
-     - and <font color=blue> outbound to 0.0.0.0/0. </font>
+     - and <font color=LightSlateBlue> outbound to 0.0.0.0/0. </font>
 5. Using a NAT instance <font color=red> can lead to bottlenecks (not HA) </font>
    - HA can be achieved by using Auto Scaling groups, multiple subnets in different AZ’s and a script to automate failover.
 6. The amount of traffic a NAT instance can support is based on the instance type.
    - Performance is dependent on instance size.
-   - Can <font color=blue> scale up instance size or use enhanced networking. </font>
+   - Can <font color=LightSlateBlue> scale up instance size or use enhanced networking. </font>
-   - Can <font color=blue> scale out by using multiple NATs in multiple subnets. </font>
+   - Can <font color=LightSlateBlue> scale out by using multiple NATs in multiple subnets. </font>
 7. <font color=red> Not supported for IPv6 </font> (use Egress-Only Internet Gateway).
 8. <font color=red> stateful </font>
    - NAT gateway understands the session